|Volume Forty-NIne—Article 2||Volume 49 | Home|

 Against Universal Forensic Justification

-48. Teaching that God has justified the entire human race at the cross, because all mankind was mystically crucified in Christ's flesh when He died on the cross is a serious distortion of the truth of the gospel.
+46. Teaching that God has justified the entire human race at the cross, because all mankind was mystically crucified in Christ's flesh when He died on the cross is a serious distortion of the truth of the gospel.
+The true gospel teaches us that justification and forgiveness are offered to all the world.
+The Holy Spirit attends the gospel proclamation and enables "whosoever will" to call upon the name of the Lord Jesus Christ in repentance towards God and faith in the blood of Christ.

 Against False Forms of Speaking in Tongues